The Two RV Gypsies: Full-Time RVers

 Banff Hot Springs Sign

 While at Banff Hot Springs, Karen Duquette signed up for a one-hour facial, a full-body massage, and a body wrap.
 She got the facial which was fine.
-The massage was inadequate - they didn't even do her feet.
-And Karen never got the body wrap as they said time was up.
+The massage was inadequate - they did not even do her feet.
+And Karen never got the body wrap as they said time was up, even though she paid for it.
 No, Karen does NOT recommend Banff Hot Springs body wraps and massages to anyone.
 Karen was completely dissatisfied with the service.

 go to the next page Lake Louise